-The Heads of School will ensure that arrangements are in place for dealing with emergencies for all school activities wherever they take place, including school trips within and outside the UK, as part of the general risk management process.
+The Headteacher will ensure that arrangements are in place for dealing with emergencies for all school activities wherever they take place, including school trips within and outside the UK, as part of the general risk management process.

 Where a child has an IHP, this should clearly define what constitutes an emergency and explain what to do, including ensuring that all relevant members of staff are aware of emergency symptoms and procedures.
-Other children in the school should know what to do in general terms, such as informing a member of staff immediately if they think help is needed.
+Other pupils in the school should know what to do in general terms, such as informing a teacher immediately if they think help is needed.

-If a child needs to be taken to hospital, staff should stay with the child until the parents/carers arrives, or accompany a child taken to hospital by ambulance.
+If a child needs to be taken to hospital, staff should stay with the child until the parent arrives, or accompany a child taken to hospital by ambulance.
 Schools need to ensure they understand the local emergency services cover arrangements and that the correct information is provided for navigation systems.